SAP/openui5-docs/docs/Object_Page_Layout_2e61ab6.md

 The following additional rules are internally applied to display the contents of the `ObjectPageLayout` correctly.
 Each rule is applied to the output of the preceding rule.

-1. If the subsection content is empty \(contains no blocks\), it is not displayed \(no anchor is displayed for that subsection in the anchor bar and no title is displayed in the page body\).
+1. If the subsection content is empty \(contains no blocks\), it isn’t displayed \(no anchor is displayed for that subsection in the anchor bar and no title is displayed in the page body\).

-2. If the section content is empty \(contains no subsections\), it is not displayed \(no anchor is displayed for that section in the anchor bar and no title is displayed in the page body\).
+2. If the section content is empty \(contains no subsections\), it isn’t displayed \(no anchor is displayed for that section in the anchor bar and no title is displayed in the page body\).

 3. If a section without a title contains only one subsection with a title, the section gets the title of the subsection \(`SectionTitle`=`SubsectionTitle` and `SubsectionTitle`=`NULL`\).

 4. If the `ObjectPageLayout` contains only one section, no anchor bar is displayed.

-5. If there are more than one sections, the first one will not have a title.
+5. If there are more than one sections, the first one doesn't have a title.

 ***